slimtoolkit/slim/README.md

 ### What's the best application for Slim?

-Slim will work for any containerized application; however, Slim automates app interactions for applications with an HTTP API.
+SlimRToolkit will work for any containerized application; however, Slim automates app interactions for applications with an HTTP API.
 You can use Slim even if your app doesn't have an HTTP API.
 You'll need to interact with your application manually to make sure Slim can observe your application behavior.

 ### Can I use Slim with dockerized command line tools?